Premiership of Atal Bihari Vajpayee

-Atal Bihari Vajpayee was an Indian politician who served twice as Prime Minister of India, first from 16 May to 1 June 1996, and then from 19 March 1998 to 22 May 2004.
+Atal Bihari Vajpayee was an Indian statesman who served thrice as Prime Minister of India, first from 16 May to 1 June 1996, from 19 March 1998 to 12 October 1999 and then, from 13 October 1999 to 22 May 2004.
 A member of the Bharatiya Janata Party (BJP), Vajpayee was the tenth Prime Minister.
 He headed the BJP-led National Democratic Alliance in the Indian Parliament, and became the first Prime Minister unaffiliated with the Indian National Congress to complete a full five-year term in office.
 He died at the age of 93 on Thursday 16 August 2018 at 17:05 at AIIMS, New Delhi.

 Formation of government

 After the 1996 general election, the BJP emerged as the single largest party in the Lok Sabha, the lower house of Parliament.
 Vajpayee was invited by President Shankar Dayal Sharma to form a government, but after 13 days in office, proved unable to muster a governing majority and resigned.
 He was succeeded by H. D. Dewe Gowda, leader of the United Front (UF) coalition, and became the Leader of the Opposition.

 The United Front was only able to sustain a majority in Parliament until 1998, resigning after the Indian National Congress withdrew its support.
 In the 1998 Indian general election the BJP again emerged as the single-largest party, but was able to assemble a governing coalition called the National Democratic Alliance (NDA).
-Other constituents of the NDA included the All India Anna Dravida Munnetra Kazhagam (AIADMK), Bahujan Samaj Party, Shiv Sena, Shiromani Akali Dal, National Conference (NC) and the Trinamool Congress (TC), amongst others.
+Other constituents of the NDA included the All India Anna Dravida Munnetra Kazhagam (AIADMK), Bahujan Samaj Party, Shiv Sena, Shiromani Akali Dal, Biju Janata Dal (BJD), National Conference (NC) and the TMC, amongst others.

-By early 1999, the NDA government lost its majority after the AIADMK withdrew its support.
+By early 1999, the NDA government lost its majority after the AIADMK leader J. Jayalalithaa withdrew its support.
 President K. R. Narayanan dissolved the Parliament and called fresh elections – the third in two years.
 Public anger against smaller parties that jeopardised the NDA coalition and the wave of support for the Vajpayee government in the aftermath of the Kargil War gave the BJP a larger presence in the Lok Sabha.
 The NDA won a decisive majority with the support of new constituents such as the Janata Dal (United) and the Dravida Munnetra Kazhagam.